EstelleGvl/unknownhands/pages/team.md

 # Collaborators
 Over the course of development, *Unknown Hands* has been shaped by the input of colleagues, librarians, and fellow researchers:
   - [Dr. Cynthia Cyrus](https://music.unc.edu/graduate/phdalumni/phd-alumni-1990-1999/cynthia-j-cyrus-phd-1990/), who kindly shared the dataset used in her book *The scribes for women's convents in late medieval Germany.*
-  - [Dr. Jennifer Carnell](https://hmml.org/about/staff/carnell/), Cataloguer of Western Manuscripts at the Hill Museum and Library, who continually shares her discoveries of female scribes and has helped shape the cataloguing principles used in the project.
+  - [Dr. Jennifer Carnell](https://hmml.org/about/staff/carnell/), Cataloguer of Western Manuscripts at the  Hill Museum & Manuscript Library, who continually shares her discoveries of female scribes and has helped shape the cataloguing principles used in the project.
   - [Dr. Mercedes Pérez Vidal](https://uam.academia.edu/MercedesPerezVidal), who helped enrich the Spanish production.
   - [Dr. Paula Cardoso](https://novaresearch.unl.pt/en/persons/paula-cardoso), who helped enrich the Portuguese production she studied in her PhD dissertation entitled *Art, Reform and Female Agency in the Portuguese Dominican Nunneries: Nuns as Producers and Patrons of Illuminated Manuscripts (c.
 1460-1560)*
   - [Dr. Melissa Moreton](https://www.ias.edu/scholars/melissa-moreton) who provided material about the Italian production.

-We also want to acknowledge [Dr. David Joseph Wrisley](https://nyuad.nyu.edu/en/academics/divisions/arts-and-humanities/faculty/david-wrisley.html), [Dr. Lauren Tilton](https://rhetoric.richmond.edu/faculty/ltilton/), [Dr. Laura Miles](https://www4.uib.no/en/find-employees/Laura.Saetveit.Miles), and [Dr. Montserrat Cabré i Pairet](https://web.unican.es/portal-investigador/personal-investigador/detalle-investigador?i=7C450C1157B94557) for their support.
+We also want to acknowledge [Dr. David Joseph Wrisley](https://nyuad.nyu.edu/en/academics/divisions/arts-and-humanities/faculty/david-wrisley.html), [Dr. Lauren Tilton](https://rhetoric.richmond.edu/faculty/ltilton/), [Dr. Laura Saetveit Miles](https://www4.uib.no/en/find-employees/Laura.Saetveit.Miles), and [Dr. Montserrat Cabré i Pairet](https://web.unican.es/portal-investigador/personal-investigador/detalle-investigador?i=7C450C1157B94557) for their support.

 We are also grateful for all the other informal collaborations, conversations, and shared expertise that continue to enrich the project on a daily basis.